 The Living Wage is a voluntary hourly rate, independently calculated each year by Living Wage Foundation to meet the real cost of living.
+It’s voluntarily paid by nearly 6,000 UK employers.
 Don’t confuse the Government’s National Living Wage with this voluntary Living Wage.
 The Living Wage is a benchmark and a recommendation of what it will take to improve living standards now, not in 2, 3 or 5 years time.

 The Government’s National Living Wage (and National Minimum Wage of course) is enforcable by law.
 The Living Wage Foundation’s Living wage is voluntary.
 Oliver Bonas became the first high street retailer to pay staff the accredited living wage in September in 2015.

 The current living wage is £9.30 per hour and £10.75 per hour in London.